mdn/content/files/en-us/web/css/webkit_extensions/index.md

 - {{CSSxRef("-webkit-user-modify", "-webkit-user-modify")}}

 \* A few are on the standards, unprefixed track

 \*\* New syntax has been standardized.
 Property links to the new syntax.
-Old prefixed syntax is still supported in some browsers.
+The old prefixed syntax is still supported in some browsers.

 \*\*\* WebKit supports without `-webkit` prefix, but not standard or on standards track

 ## WebKit-prefixed properties on the standards track